This is the total amount paid in malware ransom and how the virus spread

-As of mid-day Monday, $56,000 had been paid in ransom to the hackers behind the "WannaCry" malware exploit, the cyberattack that took down computers across the world Friday and over the weekend, according to Elliptic, a Bitcoin forensics firm tracking the exploit.
+As of Monday evening, $57,282.23 in ransom had been paid to the hackers behind the "WannaCry" malware attack, which took down computers across the world Friday and over the weekend, according to Elliptic, a Bitcoin forensics firm tracking the event.

 Payments have trickled in from around the world, including a relatively large payment that researchers believe originated from the Russian government or a Russian business.

 The total will likely rise, however.
-As the below chart shows, payments increased Monday morning, days after the worst of the exploit was stopped with a kill switch.
+As the chart below shows, payments increased Monday morning, days after the worst of the attack was slowed with a kill switch.

 Payments have mostly originated from Europe, Russia, Korea, and Taiwan, according Chainanalysis, another firm that tracks Bitcoin transactions.